 It is almost impossible to explain how much of an impact the war had on all aspects of life.
 You were not allowed to simply waltz into a store and buy as much sugar, butter or meat as you like.
 You also couldn’t fill up your gas tank whenever you wanted.

 Many items we take for granted today were rationed, meaning you could only buy the amount the government allowed.
-In some cases, rationing is the only way to make sure everyone gets access to thing they need to survive.
+In some cases, rationing was the only way to ensure that all citizens get access to things needed for survival.

 Hemlines were made differently to save material.
 Sports balls were made of inferior rubber.
 Rubber soles were a luxury.

 But after the war, everyone’s spirits focused once again on extravagance and pop culture.
 Movies were pumped out, fashion changed drastically and sports got all of their athletes back.

 Post WWII, cars started becoming very big and luxurious.
 When you look at them you can tell that late ’40s cars were the baby stages of the awesome ’50s cars we love so much.

 1940s News Headlines

 - To great fanfare, Winston Churchill becomes the leader of Great Britain in 1940.